"I get commissions for purchases made through links in this post."

 Do you intend to buy a skateboard?

-If yes, you have to pay much attention to the size of that skateboard.
-Why?
-Because this factor will affect greatly to your skateboarding performance.
+If yes, let me give you some good advice: you should choose the size carefully.
+Because this factor will greatly affect your skateboarding performance.

 There is a reality that:

-We bounce back with this post to resolve the common issue of most buyers and riders as well as provide related information about skateboard size chart.
+We bounce back with this post to resolve the common issue of most buyers and riders as well as provide related information about skateboard size charts.
 Discover more right now!

 What size do YOU need to consider?